ephcoding/ephraimsmithdev/posts/test-post--1.md

 ---
-title: 'JavaScript Performance Tips'
+title: 'Click-Bait Title...oh, wait'
+subtitle: 'This is a longer, descriptive subtitle.'
-date: 'May 4, 2021'
+date: 'January 31, 2021'
 excerpt: 'We will look at 10 simple tips and tricks to increase the speed of your code when writing JS'
 cover_image: '/images/posts/img1.jpg'
 category: 'JavaScript'